ryanpf/linux_rocksmith/guides/setup/arch-native.md

-# Native JACK to ASIO on Arch-based distros
+# Native JACK on Arch-based distros

 Tested on Arch Linux